 The buildings came from across Montana and form the streets reminiscent of a 19th Century mining town.
 It is in all respects an open-air museum, with an entrance fee: the name is Nevada City Living History Museum and, besides the train station/Visitor Center, a historic hotel (whose lobby can be visited) and an adjacent bar/restaurant, you won’t find any other place open to the public.
-At the entrance of the museum they will give you a map, which will be useful for understanding the history, the use and allocation of all the beautiful building.
+At the entrance of the museum, they will give you a map, which will be useful for understanding the history, the use, and allocation of all the beautiful buildings.

 Location and Getting There (The Vigilante Trail)